 Learn more about the competitor analysis and how to do it from this article.

 We have created and delivered the design, such as Look&Feel artboards and design sketches.
 However, we have made a lot of changes to the design delivered later on.

 Below, you can see some examples of the moodboards we came up with for TRIGO.

 At the end of this phase, we had an Axure prototype of the main parts and the navigation.
 Later, we added new elements but the navigation and structure didn’t change radically.

 We had to convert all the information we gathered during exploration into the product.

 Weekly design sprints

 At UX studio, we have a design sprint each week, followed by an iteration.
-This was no different during the business website design project, either.
+We used the same process during the business website design project.

-At the beginning of the design sprint process, we held a starter meeting when we also planned the smaller tasks (according to the roadmap).
-Then, we went through our list of tasks (e.g. change the position of two items or add a button or video thumbnail).
+At the beginning of the design sprint process, we held a starter meeting where planned the smaller tasks (according to the roadmap).

-Many meetings made up this phase, most of them internal (UX researcher + UX designer).
-However, we also had to check on our weekly progress with the client, mostly with the marketing team, sometimes also with the stakeholders.
+We hold multiple meetings during this phase, most of them were internal (UX researcher + UX designer).
+However, we also had to check our weekly progress with the client, mostly with the marketing team, sometimes with the stakeholders.